-Ship owners have a duty to provide crew with a vessel that is seaworthy.
-If it is found to be unseaworthy and injures someone as a result, that seaman may make a claim under the Jones Act of unseaworthiness and seek damages.
-This is another aspect of negligence, as a ship that is unseaworthy reflects negligence on the part of the owner.
+If a vessel is not in safe and working order, an injured seaman may make a claim under the Jones Act of unseaworthiness and seek damages.
+This is considered negligence because a ship that is unseaworthy is the owner’s responsibility.
 If you have been injured on a vessel that is not seaworthy, you are protected in two ways: by the Jones Act and by the Doctrine of Unseaworthiness.

 The Doctrine of Unseaworthiness

 The Jones Act provides for compensation in cases in which the owner or employer is negligent and that negligence causes an injury.
 This includes unseaworthiness.